Study Destination

 Higher Secondary Education

-Higher secondary schooling in Switzerland prepares the students for their higher studies by building the foundation of knowledge in the area of their interest.
-You may either opt for a baccalaureate school or upper secondary specialised schools for the higher secondary stage.
+Higher secondary schooling in Switzerland prepares students for their higher studies by building the foundation of knowledge in the area of their interest.
+You may either opt for a baccalaureate school or upper secondary specialized schools for the higher secondary stage.
 Let us see what each of them has to offer:

 • Baccalaureate School: Baccalaureate school in Switzerland is a learning journey of three to four years.
-To enrol in a three-year degree program, you must complete one year of pre-baccalaureate studies.
-In some cantons some baccalaureate schools offer courses of six years duration.
+To enroll in a three-year degree program, you must complete one year of pre-baccalaureate studies.
+In some cantons, some baccalaureate schools offer courses of six years duration.
 It is for children attending a baccalaureate school straight after primary school.
 Overall, these schools offer baccalaureate certificates through which you may apply to study at any higher education institute.

-• Upper Secondary Specialized Schools: They offer specialized training for a career in different fields like healthcare, social work, education, pedagogy, art and design, etc. The program lasts for maximum three years, and the students must appear for six subjects to acquire their upper-secondary specialized school certificate and continue their education in PET colleges.
+• Upper Secondary Specialized Schools: They offer specialized training for a career in different fields like healthcare, social work, education, pedagogy, art and design, etc. The program lasts for a maximum of three years, and the students must appear for six subjects to acquire their upper-secondary specialized school certificate and continue their education in PET colleges.

 Tertiary Education in Switzerland